 Sleep Problems and Type 2 Diabetes

 Sleep apnea involves pauses in breathing during sleep.
 The periods of stopped breathing are called apneas, which are caused by an obstruction of the upper airway.
-Apneas may be interrupted by a brief arousal that does not awaken you completely -- you often do not even realize that your sleep was disturbed.
+Apnea is associated with multiple brief arousal episodes throughout the night--you usually are not aware of these sleep disturbances cause you are not totally awake.
 Yet if your sleep was measured in a sleep laboratory, technicians would record changes in the brain waves that are characteristic of awakening.

 Sleep apnea results in low oxygen levels in the blood because the blockages prevent air from getting to the lungs.
 The low oxygen levels also affect brain and heart function.
-Up to two-thirds of the people who have sleep apnea are overweight.
+Up to two-thirds of the people who have sleep apnea because they tend to be heavier than the general population.

 Sleep apnea alters our sleep cycle and stages of sleep.
 Some studies have linked altered sleep stages with a decrease in growth hormone, which plays a key role in body composition such as body fat, muscle, and abdominal fat.
 Researchers have found a possible link between sleep apnea and the development of diabetes and insulin resistance (the inability of the body to use insulin).